 - 4. The development of policies, regulations, and procedures to cover any future amendments to the IMO instruments. - 5.
 The consideration for adoption of a direct reference approach in transposing mandatory IMO codes and technical amendment to national legislation; - 6.
-The development and gazetting of the Merchant 1.
-A bill for an act to establish the Nigerian Marine Shipping (surveyors and recognised organisation) Regulations, using the RO Code and related circulars; - 7.
-The creation of guidelines and procedures for recruitment - 8.
-The development of guidelines and procedures for the selection, assessment, evaluation recognition, 3.
-Inland Fisheries Act (Amendment) Bill 2017. oversight and supervision of RO; - 9.
-The putting together of regulations, guidelines, and procedures for handling, carriage of dangerous goods under IMDG, IMSBC and Grain codes; - 10.
-The development of regulation and guidelines for ports state control support programme; - (marine safety investigation and marine casualty and incidents), incorporating; - 12.
-Resolution MSC.255 (84) The code of the international standards and recommended practices for a safety 4. investigation into a marine casualty or marine incident (casualty investigation code); - 13.
-Resolution A. 1075(28) Guidelines to assist investigators in the implementation of the Casualty Investigation
+The development and gazetting of the Merchant Shipping (surveyors and recognised organisation) Regulations, using the RO Code and related circulars; - 7.
+The creation of guidelines and procedures for recruitment and nomination of exclusive and nominated surveyors. - The development of guidelines and procedures for the selection, assessment, evaluation recognition, oversight and supervision of RO; - The putting together of regulations, guidelines, and procedures for handling, carriage of dangerous goods under IMDG, IMSBC and Grain codes; - 10.
+The development of regulation and guidelines for ports state control support programme; - The creation of a merchant shipping regulation on (marine safety investigation and marine casualty and incidents), incorporating; - Resolution MSC.255 (84) The code of the international standards and recommended practices for a safety investigation into a marine casualty or marine incident (casualty investigation code); - 13.
+Resolution A. 1075(28) Guidelines to assist investigators in the implementation of the Casualty Investigation Code.